ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 but since the whole project is a labor of love anyway, why not go all the way? 😅

-I'm quite happy with the UX of using C for the image manipulation algorithms, and I was able to quickly build a fully functioning version with the necessary Haskell bindings.
+I'm quite happy with the experience of using C for the image manipulation algorithms, and I was able to quickly build a fully functioning version with the necessary Haskell bindings.
 Just recently, I released [version 0.3.0](https://github.com/ad-si/FlatCV/releases/tag/v0.3.0), and by now it has most of the basic operations you would expect from an image manipulation library.